GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 };
 ~~~~~~~~~~~~~

-All `ScriptObject`s must begin with a `SCRIPT_OBJ` macro.
+All @ref BansheeEngine::ScriptObject "ScriptObjects" must begin with a @ref SCRIPT_OBJ macro.
 The macro accepts (in order):
  - the name of the assembly (.dll) the manager script object is in, this is either `ENGINE_ASSEMBLY` or `EDITOR_ASSEMBLY`
  - the namespace the type is in
  - the name of the managed type

-`SCRIPT_OBJ` macro also defines a static `initRuntimeData()` method you need to implement (more on that later).
+@ref SCRIPT_OBJ macro also defines a static `initRuntimeData()` method you need to implement (more on that later).

-When constructing a `ScriptObject` you must also provide a pointer to the managed object that wraps it (note the constructor).
-If the `ScriptObject` is used for a class that is static then the constructor is of no consequence as the `ScriptObject` itself never needs to be instantiated (all of its methods will be static).
+When constructing a @ref BansheeEngine::ScriptObject "ScriptObject" you must also provide a pointer to the managed object that wraps it (note the constructor).
+If the @ref BansheeEngine::ScriptObject "ScriptObject" is used for a class that is static then the constructor is of no consequence as the @ref BansheeEngine::ScriptObject "ScriptObject" itself never needs to be instantiated (all of its methods will be static).

-The two last method definitions are called from C# (via an internal call, see the section about internal methods earlier).
+The two last method definitions in the example are called from C# (via an internal call, see the section about internal methods earlier).

 ### initRuntimeData ### {#scripting_b_a_a}
-`initRuntimeData` is a static method that every `ScriptObject` needs to implement.
+`initRuntimeData` is a static method that every @ref BansheeEngine::ScriptObject "ScriptObject" needs to implement.
 It takes care of hooking up managed internal methods to C++ functions.
 It gets called automatically whenever the assembly containing the related managed class is loaded.

-Every `ScriptObject` provides a static @ref BansheeEngine::ScriptObject<Type, Base>::getMetaData "metaData" structure you can use for retrieving the @ref BansheeEngine::MonoClass "MonoClass" of the related managed class.
+Every @ref BansheeEngine::ScriptObject "ScriptObject" provides a static @ref BansheeEngine::ScriptObject<Type, Base>::getMetaData "metaData" structure you can use for retrieving the @ref BansheeEngine::MonoClass "MonoClass" of the related managed class.
 You can use that @ref BansheeEngine::MonoClass "MonoClass" to register internal methods to it (as described earlier).
 For example a basic `initRuntimeData()` might look like so:
 ~~~~~~~~~~~~~{.cpp}
 void ScriptMyObject::initRuntimeData()
 {